- Clinical science

-Older patients may not display typical symptoms of hypothyroidism.
-Instead, they may appear to suffer from dementia or depression!
+Older patients may not have typical symptoms of hypothyroidism.
+Instead, they may appear to have dementia or depression.

-Most children with congenital hypothyroidism do not display symptoms at the time of birth, as the placenta supplies the fetus with maternal thyroid hormone → neonatal screening is vital even if children are asymptomatic!
+Most children with congenital hypothyroidism do not have symptoms at the time of birth because the placenta supplies the fetus with maternal thyroid hormone.
+For this reason, neonatal screening is vital even if children are asymptomatic.
 Irreversible intellectual disabilities can be avoided through early initiation of adequate therapy!

 Overview of changes in hormone levels